 Many people are waking up to how vulnerable we all are to disasters and starting to stockpile survival supplies.

-Yes, having a stockpile of food, water, candles, first aid supplies, etc. is important if you want to get through a short-term disaster like a hurricane or earthquake.
+Yes, having a stockpile of food, water, candles, first aid supplies, etc., is vital if you want to get through a short-term disaster like a hurricane or earthquake.

 But let’s be realistic.
-In a major SHTF disaster scenario, these stockpiles aren’t going to help much: as soon as someone realizes that you have supplies, they are going to come and take them!
+In a major SHTF disaster scenario, these stockpiles aren’t going to help much: as soon as someone realizes that you have supplies, they will come and take them!

-The best way to prepare for disaster situations is to keep your supplies –and yourself – secure in your own underground survival bunker.
+The best way to prepare for disaster situations is to keep your supplies secure in your own underground survival bunker.

 Renovating a Fallout Shelter

-Our disaster prep needs are a lot different today than they were during the height of the Cold War.
+Our disaster prep needs are a lot different today than during the height of the Cold War.

-Unfortunately, most of the survival shelter designs you find online are meant for nuclear fallout.
+Unfortunately, most of the online survival shelter designs are meant for nuclear fallout.
 They won’t work for long-term sheltering.

 For example, a fallout shelter will be sealed off to prevent nuclear fallout from entering.
 This also means that it will prevent airflow.
 Those fallout shelter designs are also difficult to conceal and not very comfortable.

-No, a long-term survival shelter needs to have a sewage drainage system or other emergency toilet system.
-It also needs a water source if you plan on hunkering down there for any significant amount of time.
+No, a long-term survival shelter needs a sewage drainage system or other emergency toilet system.
+It also requires a water source if you plan on hunkering down there for a significant amount of time.

 If you already have a property with a fallout shelter on it, you can renovate it to make it suitable for today’s disaster prep needs.